Last Updated on November 12, 2022

 Anterior components of the axis are composed of dens [a conical shape upright protrusion], body [attached superiorly to dens], the transverse process [with foramina transversarium], superior and inferior articular facets, pedicle, lamina [pedicle and lamina form posterior arch], and spinous process.

-Dens is also known as odontoid process.
+Dens is also known as the odontoid process.
 It is a strong, tooth-like process projecting upwards from the body of axis.

 Dens is unique to the axis and represent the body of the first cervical vertebra that fused with the body of the axis.